 Fresh chopped basil for garnish

 Cut the ends off each eggplant and then cut a sliver of the skin off from one side (to expose the flesh.
 Slice the eggplant, lengthwise, into ½” thick slices, cutting the thin skin off the last slice as well, so the eggplant flesh is exposed on both sides of every slice.
 You should have about 10 slices.

-Line 2 baking sheets with foil and drizzle 1 Tbs. of olive oil on each.
+Line 2 baking sheets with foil and drizzle 1 tablespoon of olive oil on each.
 Place the slices in a single layer on the oiled baking sheets.
 Drizzle with the remaining olive oil and season with salt and pepper, massaging to evenly coat.
 Bake for 20-25 minutes until the eggplant is tender and pliable, but not completely cooked.
 Remove from the oven and set aside to cool.